 0 The Fool

-There are traditional tarot cards, which I am, admittedly, not a great fan of.
+There are traditional Tarot cards, which I am, admittedly, not a great fan of.
 This is the reason I didn’t use them for the longest time and instead kept to other oracle decks.
-However, new Tarot decks have been created and I will post pictures from different decks to show that even the tarot can and should evolve.
+However, new Tarot decks have been created and I will post pictures from different decks to show that even something as steeped in history and traditional like the Tarot can and should evolve.

-The traditional tarot cards hold wisdom and symbolism, but they were created at a time when the general public was still much rawer in their approach to life and spiritual enlightenment was a term not even understood by most.
-The influx with Indigo children and the raising of energies on the planet to ever-higher vibrations have called for a gentler approach to the often as harsh perceived traditional deck.
+The traditional Tarot cards hold wisdom and symbolism, but they were created at a time when the general public was still much rawer in their approach to life and spiritual enlightenment was a term not even understood by most.
+The influx with Indigo, Crystal and Rainbow children (if I may use labels to describe a much vaster and more complex phenomenon for better understanding) and the raising of energies on the planet to ever-higher vibrations moving into the fifth dimension have called for a gentler approach to the often as harsh perceived traditional deck.

 But now, let’s start with The Fool.